What is an Accrued Expense?

 - Accrued expenses, also known as accrued liabilities, are expenses recognized when they are incurred but not yet paid in the accrual method of accounting.

 - Typical accrued expenses include utility, salaries, and goods and services consumed but not yet billed.

 - Accrued expenses are recorded in estimated amounts, which may differ from the real cash amount paid or received later.

 There are two types of accounting methods: the accrual method and the cash method.
 The major difference between the two methods is the timing of recording revenues and expenses.
-In the cash method of accounting, revenues and expenses are recorded in the reporting period that the cash payment is made.
-It is a more immediate recognition.
+In the cash method of accounting, revenues, and expenses are recorded in the reporting period that the cash payment is made.
+It is a simpler method.

 The accrual method of accounting required revenues and expenses to be recorded in the period that they are incurred, regardless of the time of payment or receiving cash.
 Since the accrued expenses or revenues recorded in that period may differ from the actual cash amount paid or received in the later period, the records are merely an estimate.
 The accrual method requires appropriate anticipation for revenues and expenses.

 Although it is easier to use the cash method of accounting, the accrual method can reveal a company’s financial health more accurately.
 It allows companies to record their credit and cash sales or payments in the same reporting period when the transactions occur.

 Therefore, the accrual method of accounting is more commonly used, especially by public companies.
 International Financial Reporting Standards (IFRS) and Generally Accepted Accounting Principles (GAAP) both require companies to implement the accrual method.